 30. 90% of Special Effects of Hollywood Are Made on Linux

-From DreamWorks Animation to Sony, from Disney/Pixar to ILM, all the leading Hollywood movie production studios are using Linux to produce special effects.
+From DreamWorks Animation to Sony, Disney/Pixar to ILM, all the leading Hollywood movie production studios use Linux to produce special effects.

 You might not believe it, but practically all the blockbuster movies from Hollywood were created using Linux.

-Three main reasons why Hollywood prefers Linux over Mac and Windows are: it’s faster, better, and cheaper.
+Hollywood prefers Linux over Mac and Windows; three main reasons are faster, more practical, and cheaper.

 31. Amazon Linux, a Leading Cloud Platform, Helps Millions of Customers Power Their Infrastructure

-Amazon Web Services (AWS) is one of the most comprehensive and widely adopted cloud platforms in the world.
-It features more than 200 services from various data centers around the world.
+Amazon Web Services (AWS) is one of the most comprehensive and widely adopted cloud platforms globally.
+It features more than 200 services from various data centres around the world.